 *Read at night

-*make list of things we might need for the new baby
+*Make list of things we might need for baby

 *Organize Mckayla’s room